 Simple 7Up Pound Cake Recipe: this easy 6 ingredient cake from scratch is dense in texture with a bright, citrusy flavor by using 7up and lemon!

 Hey Fantabulosity readers!
 Meg here from Meg’s Everyday Indulgence, bringing you this delicious 7Up Pound Cake.
-Knowing that you all love easy dessert recipes, I knew this cake recipe would fit right in with your favorites!
+Knowing that you all love easy dessert recipes and the easy pound cake recipe here on Fantabulosity, I knew this cake recipe would fit right in with your favorites!

 When it comes to cake, lemon is my number one favorite.
 Especially this time of year when we can see an end in sight to winter and we’re getting excited for all the spring things.

 Lemon is at the top of the list when I think of Spring flavors so I’m super excited to be sharing this simple, zingy cake with you today.

 SIMPLE Pound Cake…

 Let’s start off by talking about just how simple it is to whip up this cake.
 You only need 6 ingredients.
 And it’s completely from scratch.
 Butter, sugar, egg, flour, 7Up and lemon zest.
 That’s it!

 It takes a little more work than a boxed mix because the butter needs to be creamed with the sugar but only an additional few minutes are required and they are completely worth it.